Fannon/mobo/examples/init/form/SCHEMA.md

             "description": "Object, containing SemanticForms option, that will be redirected to the form", "additionalProperties": true
         },
+        "smw_hideInPage": {
+            "type": "boolean",
+            "description": "If true the field will not be visibly renderd in the page view", "additionalProperties": true
+        },
+        "smw_hideInForm": {
+            "type": "boolean",
+            "description": "If true, the field will not be visible in the form edit view", "additionalProperties": true
+        },
+        "smw_output": {
+            "type": "string",
+            "description": "Overwrites the final wikitext output of the field.
+This is also applied on the semantic attribute (#set or #subobject)", "additionalProperties": true
+        },
         "recommended": {
             "$ref": "#/definitions/schemaArray",
             "description": "Array of fields that should be highlighted as recommended (complementary to mandatory)"